ipfabric/docs/docs/Getting_Started/Platform_First_Steps/02-access_ui.md

 !!!
 Info

-	You will not be able to create a new user account with name `admin` as this user already exists in the IP Fabric, see next paragraph
+	No user to the main GUI is present by default on a clean IP Fabric installation.
+It is mandatory to create a new local administrator account.

 ![Creating new admin user](admin_create_new.png)